-Investments are stated at fair value.
-Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Investments are stated at fair value, which is determined based on the exchange price that would be received to sell an asset or paid to transfer a liability (an exit price) in an orderly transaction between market participants at the measurement date.
 See Note 3 for discussion of fair value measurements.
 Purchases and sales of investments are recorded on a trade-date basis.
 Interest income is recorded on the accrual basis.
 Dividends are recorded on the ex-dividend date.
-Net appreciation (depreciation) includes the Plan's gains and losses on investments bought and sold during the year as well as unrealized appreciation (depreciation) for investments held at the end of the year.
+Net appreciation (depreciation) presented in the Statement of Changes in Net Asset Available for Plan Benefits includes the Plan's gains and losses on investments bought and sold during the year as well as unrealized appreciation (depreciation) for investments held at the end of the year.

-The Morley Stable Value Fund held by the Plan as of December 31, 2012 and the Schwab Stable Value Select Fund held by the Plan as of December 31, 2011 were common collective trust funds held by the Plan which invests primarily in synthetic guaranteed investment contracts ("synthetic GICs").
+The Morley Stable Value Fund held by the Plan as of December 31, 2013 and 2012 was a common collective trust fund held by the Plan which invests primarily in synthetic guaranteed investment contracts ("synthetic GICs").
 The contracts held by the fund are considered to be fully benefit responsive investment contracts as defined in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Subtopic 962-325-55-5 to 55-7.
 Participants may direct the withdrawal or transfer of all or a portion of their investment contract at contract value.
 Contract value represents contributions made to the fund, plus accrued interest, less participant withdrawals.
 Certain Company-initiated events limit the ability of the Plan to transact at contract value with the issuer.
 Such events include layoffs, early retirement options, sales of a division, division closure, and Plan termination.
 The Plan administrator does not believe that the occurrence of any of these events, which would limit the Plan's ability to continue to transact at contract value with members, is probable.

 A synthetic GIC consists of two components: 1) a portfolio of bonds and other assets that are owned by the fund, and 2) wrap contracts.
 The wrap contracts are obligated to provide an interest rate not less than zero.
 These contracts provide that realized and unrealized gains and losses on the underlying assets are not reflected in the net assets of the fund as part of the fair value, but rather are amortized over the duration of the underlying assets, through adjustments to the future interest crediting rate (which is the rate earned by participants in the fund for the underlying investments).
-The wrap contracts' adjustments to the interest crediting rates of the Schwab Stable Value Select Fund are typically reset on a monthly or quarterly basis.
+The wrap contracts' adjustments to the interest crediting rates are typically reset on a monthly or quarterly basis.
 There are no reserves against contract value for credit risk of a contract issuer or otherwise.

-The following table summarizes the average yield of the investments in the Morley Stable Value Select Fund for the year ended December 31, 2012 and Schwab Stable Value Select Fund for the year ended December 31, 2011:
+The following table summarizes the average yield of the investments in the Morley Stable Value Select Fund for the year ended December 31, 2013 and 2012:

-Average Yields 2012 2011
+Average Yields 2013 2012

-Based on actual earnings 0.87% 1.53%
+Based on actual earnings 1.25% 0.87%

-Based on interest rate credited to members (a) 1.42% 4.59%
+Based on interest rate credited to members 1.17% 1.42%